We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - avoiding sleeping on the back

-Other solutions that may help control snoring include:
+Other solutions that may help manage a person’s snoring include:

 - Snore strips: These strips are available without a prescription and are also nasal dilators, like Mute.
 However, they claim to work outside the nose to keep the nasal airways open.